xaviercamps/xaviercamps/README.md

     func simpleDescription() -> String {
         let description = """
             My name is \(name).
 I was born in \(location) in \(birthdate).
-            I'm a \(role) and my knowleadges developing apps are:
+            I'm an \(role) and my knowleadges developing apps are:
             \(knowleadges).
         """
         return description